kricheso/Tsuru/README.md

 ### Premade Sets
 <img align="left" src="Images/Premade Sets.png" width="150" height="150">
 Tsuru includes premade sets to help you jump right into learning.
-JPTL flashcards, Genki flashcards, and other Japanese learning courses will be avalible without any inital setup.
+JPTL flashcards, Genki flashcards, and other Japanese learning courses will be available without any initial setup.
 Tsuru also allows users to create their own sets or add flashcards to already existing ones!

 </br>
 </br>